 My husband said, well, why not just dig a hole in the backyard and go there?
 Well…..that would quickly become a serious issue.
 Untreated raw sewage can pollute fresh ground water supplies.
 It also attracts flies and promotes the spread of awful diseases.

-First, I will be investing in a bunch of these Gotta Go Waste Bags.
+Second, I will be investing in a bunch of these toilet waste bags.
 These bags are 100% biodegradeable and are solid sturdy bags that can be placed in a bucket or even in your real toilet (all for keeping things as normal as possible, right?).
-Each bag comes with a ChemiSan application that turns fecal matter into na Enviro-Friendly material.
+Each bag comes with a bio-gel application that turns fecal matter into an Enviro-Friendly material meaning you can dispose of it with your normal trash.
+I will likely purchase some of the deodorant product too.

 Last, I will also be investing in a few more sanitizing wipes (like Clorox wipes) to make keeping our hands, toilets, floors, counters safe and clean a bit easier without depleting our water supply.